DKHAC Aquatic Program General FAQs

 Do I need to re-enrol for next term?

-Normally, direct debit customers are automatically re-enrolled into next term.
-Pay-as-you-go customers have to indicate that they are wanting to re-enroll before current term ends AND pay the next term's fees in full to secure their spot for the next term.
+All direct debit customers are automatically re-enrolled into next term.
+Pay-as-you-go customers have to indicate that they are wanting to re-enrol before current term ends.

 For more information, see the Enrolment section.